|

 themselves, but also at the natural and cultural context in which

+they appear.
 The reasons of the choice of a site by prehistoric people has

 to be considered.
 It may be for its visibility on the landscape,